pviwatkurkul/cse15l-lab-reports/lab-report-2.md

 * With the picture above there is a ? but nothing to follow the indication of a query.
 That's where we want to throw an error statement because that's not what we want or looking for.

-* For the implementation using an else statement to complement the if statement is useful in that if the statement returns false it will immediately return the erorr message.
+* For the implementation using an else statement to complement the if statement is useful in that if the  *if* statement returns false it will immediately return the erorr message.

 **This concludes the implementation of a search engine within a web server**